CHAPTER ONE

 Three years after the full scale invasion by russia, Dmytro and I made the decision to visit Ukraine.
 We had been invited by a friend, who has since turned out to be a distant relative of Dmytro's.
 Victoria was helping Dmytro locate his lost family from the Second World War, the brothers and sisters, aunts and uncles that his father, Teodor often spoke of.
 He suffered all his life from not knowing what happened to them.
 Some taken to the Nazi concentration camps and some taken to the russian gulags.

-In her searches, Victoria discovered that Dmytro probably has a half brother, born soon after Teodor was taken by the Germans - did he know of this son?
+In her searches, Victoria discovered that Dmytro might have had a half brother, born soon after Teodor was taken by the Germans - did he know of this son?
 We think not as he never mentioned it and he always took his responsibilities seriously, even helping a Ukrainian friend by looking after his financial legacy for the son he'd left behind in Ukraine.

-So, Dmytro now wishes to make a bit more sense of the records that have been found, some in Ukrainian, but others in russian or Polish and the best way is to visit and meet with people personally.
+So, Dmytro now wishes to make a bit more sense of the records, some in Ukrainian, but others in russian or Polish and the best way is to visit and meet with people personally.
 Although Dmytro visited Ukraine in 2006, he has never been to his father's village and it probably holds the answers to many questions.

 However, we worried about intruding in a time of adversity, we didn't want to go as 'war tourists'.
 Then we heard Scottish journalist, Jen Stout give a talk at Pitlochry Festival Theatre and we then understood that by going, we would be giving support, energy and empathy to Ukrainians who wanted people to visit and not abandon them.
 Jen encouraged us with our plans.